evantahler/coda/.coda/project-overview.md

 ## Summary of Accomplishments

-- Examined the project directory and prioritized key files (README, main classes, agent, tools, utils, config)
+- Examined the key files in the project and developer docs (README, configuration, utility classes, agent/core, tools)
-- Aggregated core classes, enums, variables, main logic flows, and dependencies/frameworks
+- Aggregated class hierarchies, event systems, types, config flows, and dependencies/frameworks
+- Detailed key logic, interfaces, methods, and extensibility in each main component
-- Produced a complete, compact project markdown overview for rapid reuse (by developers or LLMs)
+- Produced a markdown overview for both developer onboarding and LLM consumption